ceph/ceph-csi/docs/deploy-cephfs.md

 `provisionVolume` | yes | Mode of operation.
 BOOL value.
 If `true`, a new CephFS volume will be provisioned.
 If `false`, an existing volume will be used.
-`pool` | for `provisionVolume=true` | Ceph pool into which the volume shall be created `rootPath` | for `provisionVolume=false` | Root path of an existing CephFS volume `csiProvisionerSecretName`, `csiNodeStageSecretName` | for Kubernetes | name of the Kubernetes Secret object containing Ceph client credentials.
+`pool` | for `provisionVolume=true` | Ceph pool into which the volume shall be created `rootPath` | for `provisionVolume=false` | Root path of an existing CephFS volume `csi.storage.k8s.io/provisioner-secret-name`, `csi.storage.k8s.io/node-stage-secret-name` | for Kubernetes | name of the Kubernetes Secret object containing Ceph client credentials.
 Both parameters should have the same value
-`csiProvisionerSecretNamespace`, `csiNodeStageSecretNamespace` | for Kubernetes | namespaces of the above Secret objects
+`csi.storage.k8s.io/provisioner-secret-namespace`, `csi.storage.k8s.io/node-stage-secret-namespace` | for Kubernetes | namespaces of the above Secret objects

 **Required secrets for `provisionVolume=true`:**
 Admin credentials are required for provisioning new volumes